jbakse/p5.party/public/examples/hello_cdn/README.md

 # hello_cdn

 This example shows how to connect to a party server, load a shared data object, and read and write to it.

-It also shows how to share a p5 color.
+- **click** to move the dot

-This example is the same as `hello_party` but using a cdn to load p5.party.
-The JavaScript is exactly the same, the only difference is in the html file.
+This example is the same as `hello_party` but loads p5.party from a CDN instead of a local file.

+CDN stands for Content Delivery Network.
+A CDN hosts commonly accessed content like js libraries.

-Loading p5.party from a CDN is handy for quick sketching.
+Loading p5.party from a CDN introduces an external dependency; if the CDN removes the file, your app won't be able to load it.

+Using a CDN is good for quick sketching, and also lets you always load the latest version of the library rather than a spcific version which is sometimes useful.

 Loading the latest version from the CDN: